openstack/cinder/doc/source/contributor/api_conditional_updates.rst

   On a successful update we will also update Versioned Object instance to reflect these changes, but we can prevent this instance update passing False on this argument.

+:order:
+  Specific order of fields in which to update the values.

 :Return Value:
   We'll return the number of changed rows.
 So we'll get a 0 value if the